 What are the steps for getting an MPO?

-The military police, the JAG office, the Provost Marshal's Office, or FAP are also resources you can contact for guidance.
-See also I am being abused.
-How do I get help in the military system? for other possible resources.
+The military police, the Judge Advocate General’s (JAG) office, the Military Criminal Investigative Organization, or the FAP are all resources you can contact for guidance.
+For more information on how to get help for domestic abuse, go to I am experiencing abuse in my relationship.
+How do I get help in the military system?